Where this course actually stands

 Two real "monster" handlers

-Two procedural handlers thread through the course.
-The friction is systemic, and the refactoring works on both.
+Two procedural handlers thread through the whole course.
+The friction in them is systemic rather than cosmetic, and the same refactoring moves work on both.

-Each chapter has a clear starting and ending git ref, so you can drop in at any point.
+Each chapter is planned to have a clear starting and ending commit, so you can drop in anywhere.
 Skip ahead, jump back, or follow the whole arc.
-It's up to you.

 • Establish a Ubiquitous Language between code and the business